 There’s a basic kitchen and a dining table and you can relax outdoors too.
 The property has Wi-Fi and private parking.

-– Visit the scenic remains of Wat Chedi Luang, an ancient temple that dates back to the late 1300s / early 1400s and once houses the revered Emerald Buddha (now located in Bangkok).
+- Visit the scenic remains of Wat Chedi Luang, an ancient temple that dates back to the late 1300s / early 1400s and once housed the revered Emerald Buddha (now located in Bangkok).

 - See contemporary religious art and admire traditional Lanna architecture at Wat Bupparam.